Westbrook man peddling his idea of a pub on wheels to councilors

 “I met with Mr. Storey on the afternoon of July 23.
 He showed me the ‘party bike’ and went over the mechanics, accessories and plans for its operation,” Police Chief Janine Roberts said in an email that same day.
 “While it is Mr. Storey’s interpretation of the Maine motor vehicle statutes that the party bike fits the definition of a bicycle, the city is still researching all applicable laws to make a determination one way or the other.
 Until a formal answer from the city, should Mr. Storey operate the party bike in Westbrook, Westbrook Police officers will only take enforcement action if the mechanics and operations of the party bike or the actions of its passengers impede the flow of traffic or appear to be a threat to public safety.”

-“My question is how will they get around the drinking in public,” Councillor Brendan Rielly said at the council meeting.
+“My question is how will they get around the drinking in public,” Councilor Brendan Rielly said at the council meeting.

 Storey’s idea is to register the bike with a livery license, which is the same designation as a taxi, Storey said, and the bike would operate under the same legality as a limousine or party bus where patrons can consume alcohol.